milliampere/ajax-assignment/README.md

 * Revealing Module Pattern
 * To write subsequent script tags I load the Google Map API sync instead of async.
 * Added a loading indicator to show when the information is loaded.
 The loading indicator is CSS.
+* The menu icons (svg) have hover effects to make it easier to understand.

 ### TODO for improvements